miklevin/MikeLev.in/_posts/2022-09-30-start-documenting-my-best-tricks-on-this-site.md

 headline: Setting Up My Laptop to Share My Best Tricks and Stories with You!
 description: I'm setting up my laptop to document my best tricks and stories on my website, using multiple laptops and an ELTgd task to run scripts and use Python Pandas and a Jupyter Notebook.
 I'm also making sure to categorize everything, and I'm excited to share my knowledge with you!
 Come check out my website and see my best tricks and stories.
 keywords: Documenting, Laptop, ELTgd, Scripts, Python Pandas, Jupyter Notebook, Windows 11, Vlookup, Tricks, Stories, Website, Categorize
-categories: python, jupyter, trick, microsoft
+categories: microsoft, trick, python, jupyter
 permalink: /blog/start-documenting-my-best-tricks-on-this-site/
 layout: post
 group: blog